Become a NOPEC Community

 NOPEC spends time in member communities visiting senior centers, libraries and community events to talk with residents about energy and how to save on their energy bills.

-NextEra, NOPEC's energy supplier, is providing 40 electric car charging stations and electric car leases for municipal use in NOPEC member communities.
-They are providing 200 cell phone charging stations for use in public spaces, such as libraries and community centers.
+NextEra, NOPEC's energy supplier, provided NOPEC $300,000 to install cell phone charging stations in NOPEC member communities for use in public places, such as libraries and community centers.

 What is a governmental opt-out aggregation program?